geerlingguy/ansible-role-jenkins/README.md

 ## Author Information

 This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Updated to include support for SUSE by [Alex Kraker](https://alexkraker.com).